Matt Boykin enters his third season as an assistant baseball coach for UNCG in 2015.

-Boykin helped the Spartans enjoy an offensive resurgence last season as the team compiled a Southern Conference-best .311 batting average.
+Boykin helped the Spartans enjoy an offensive resurgence in 2013 as the team compiled a Southern Conference-best .311 batting average.
 It was the first time UNCG had ever finished on top of the league rankings in the statistic.
 In all, the Blue and Gold ended the season in the top four of the SoCon in batting average, slugging percentage, hits, doubles and sacrifice flies.
 On a national scale, the Spartans were 12th in batting average, 17th in slugging percentage, 23rd in doubles per game, 26th in home runs per game, 29th in hits, 31st in home runs, 33rd in scoring (runs per game) and 34th in total doubles.

 UNCG also had two players drafted last season as junior catcher Cambric Moye and senior RHP Dominique Vattuone were selected in the 30th and 32nd rounds of the 2013 Major League Baseball First Year Player Draft.
 Moye was picked up by the Los Angeles Angels of Anaheim while Vattuone became a member of the Oakland Athletics.